About

 Elisabeth was a work package leader in the FP7 IP Learning Layers project, in which she researched

-cognition-inspired recommender systems and task leader in the H2020 Analytics for Everyday Learning (AFEL) project, in which she researched
+cognition-informed recommender systems and task leader in the H2020 Analytics for Everyday Learning (AFEL) project, in which she researched

 psychology-informed recommender systems.